Improving ZHA network stability

 Adding a Router

-Oh, but I have enough routers… Right?
+But wait, I have enough routers… right?
 Every mains-powered node acts as a repeater for your mesh.
 Yet one router is not the same as another.
 In the network overview in ZHA, many red lines were visible.
 This was especially the case with the IKEA Trådfri LED strip drivers.

 By now, a very popular device has entered the market from SMLight, the SLZB-06M.
-My main reason for using this is the signal strength this capable of.
-If this YouTuber can cover 80 meters with it, it should work well in my home too, right?
+My main reason for using this is the signal strength this is capable of.
+If this YouTuber can cover 80 meters with it, it should work well in my home too.

-This device comes in several other variations, like the SLZB-06 (without the M) that contain a Texas Instruments CC2652P chipset that’s well supported in Zigbee2MQTT for years.
+This device comes in several other variations, like the SLZB-06 (without the M) that contains a Texas Instruments CC2652P chipset that’s been well supported in Zigbee2MQTT for years.
 But since early 2025, Zigbee2MQTT also has promoted support for the Silicon Labs chipset from experimental to officially supported.

 Enable Source Routing